AdobeDocs/commerce-php/src/pages/architecture/index.md

 ---
-title: Architecture | Commerce PHP Extensions
+title: Architecture Guide | Commerce PHP Extensions
-description: placeholder
+description: Explore resources that describe the foundational elements of the Adobe Commerce and Magento Open Source framework.
 ---

 # Architecture Guide

-The Architecture Guide provides a high-level introduction and view of the Adobe Commerce and Magento Open Source products.
+The Architecture Guide provides a high-level introduction and view of the Adobe Commerce and Magento Open Source framework.

 The Magento platform and components are explained from the perspective of several audiences: